CrazyChickenDev/My-Keylogger/README.md

 Press your 'Escape' key (Esc) 3 times
 ```

-- Recorded keystrokes are stored in the 'keyrecord.txt' file
+- Recorded keystrokes are stored in the 'log.txt' file